Shaik-Hafeez110/fnp_sales_analysis_dashboard_using_excel/README.md

 7. Which cities place the maximum number of orders?
 8. How does sales performance vary month by month?
 9. What is the revenue trend based on order hours?
 10. Which are the top-performing occasions and categories overall?
+11. Dashboard Interaction:<a href="https://github.com/Shaik-Hafeez110/fnp_sales_analysis_dashboard_using_excel/blob/main/fnp_dashboard.png">View Dashboard</a>

 ---